-Her short fiction, poetry and creative nonfiction have appeared in a wide variety of literary and mainstream publications including The Awl, Boston Review, Los Angeles Review, Georgia Review and The Southern Review as well as in numerous anthologies including Nasty Women Poets: An Unapologetic Anthology of Subversive Verse (Lost Horse Press) and Transition: Poems in the Aftermath (Indolent Books).
+Her short fiction, poetry and creative nonfiction have appeared in a wide variety of publications including The Awl, Boston Review, Conjunctions, KROnline, Los Angeles Review, Georgia Review and The Southern Review as well as in numerous anthologies including Nasty Women Poets: An Unapologetic Anthology of Subversive Verse (Lost Horse Press) and Transition: Poems in the Aftermath (Indolent Books).

 Lynn has led writing workshops at the Hudson Valley Writers Center, The Writers Studio, libraries and schools.
 She is a college essay coach and is available for manuscript consultations (schedule permitting) upon request.

-Educated at Yale University, Lynn works and lives outside NYC.
+Educated at Yale University, Lynn works and lives in the NY Hudson Valley.